Articles

 Higher Tax Savings for Investors

 The law also makes QSBS more appealing for investment by increasing the baseline of capital gains that business founders and investors may exclude from taxation to $15 million, up from the previous $10 million.
-For tax years after December 31, 2026, this cap is also indexed to increase in line with inflation, allowing investors to shield a greater portion of their future capital gains from federal taxes.
+For tax years after December 31, 2026, this cap is also indexed for inflation, allowing investors to shield a greater portion of their future capital gains from federal taxes.

 Shorter Investment Holding Periods